aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

    → Confirm the chosen code back to the user (see the §5.12a table).

-4. **Reader load balancing — how should reads be spread across readers?** This is where most read/write-splitting tuning lives, so ask all four parts (they apply to whichever code you picked; see §5.12b and §17.3a):
+4. **Reader load balancing — how should reads be spread across readers?** (see §5.12b and §17.3a):
+   1. **Which reader gets picked?** `readerHostSelectorStrategy`: `random` (default), `roundRobin` (deterministic rotation), `leastConnections` (requires the internal pool), `weightedRandom`, or `fastestResponse` (requires the `fastestResponseStrategy` plugin).
+Applies to whichever code selects a reader.
+See §7 / §17.5.
-   1. **Sticky reader or fresh reader per query?** Default is *sticky*: the connection picks one reader when it enters a read-only phase and reuses it.
-Set `queryLevelLoadBalancing=true` for *per-query* balancing — a fresh reader is chosen on each read-routing decision.
+   2. **(`autoReadWriteSplitting` only) Sticky reader or fresh reader per query?** Default is *sticky*: one reader is chosen when the connection enters a read-only phase and reused.
+Set `queryLevelLoadBalancing=true` for *per-query* balancing — a fresh reader is chosen on each read query.
 Per-query spreads load more evenly but rotates connections more and reduces per-reader cache locality.
-(With `autoReadWriteSplitting`, each `SELECT` is a routing point, so reads rotate per query; with the manual codes, a routing decision happens on each `setReadOnly(true)`.)
-   2. **Which reader gets picked?** `readerHostSelectorStrategy`: `random` (default), `roundRobin` (deterministic rotation — pair with per-query balancing), `leastConnections` (requires the internal pool), `weightedRandom`, or `fastestResponse` (requires the `fastestResponseStrategy` plugin).
-See §7 / §17.5.
+Not available on `readWriteSplitting`, `srw`, or `gdbReadWriteSplitting`.
-   3. **Should the writer also serve balanced reads?** `loadBalancingIncludeWriter=true` adds the writer to the reader-balancing pool (only meaningful with per-query balancing).
+   3. **(`autoReadWriteSplitting` only) Should the writer also serve balanced reads?** `loadBalancingIncludeWriter=true` adds the writer to the reader-balancing pool (only meaningful with per-query balancing).
 Default is readers-only.
-   4. **Re-executed prepared statements:** with per-query balancing, `allowStatementRecreationOnConnectionSwitch` (on by default) re-creates a re-executed `PreparedStatement`/`CallableStatement` on the newly chosen reader so it follows the rotation.
-Mention the stream/LOB/pending-batch fallback (§5.12b).
-Only suggest turning it off if the user reports a problem with statement re-creation.
 5. **Internal connection pool?** Strongly recommended with R/W splitting plugins.
 Without it, every `setReadOnly()` flip (or automatic switch) can open a fresh physical connection to the target host, so an app that changes read/write role frequently churns connections heavily and may run into per-instance limits.
 The wrapper's internal pool keeps a per-instance pool keyed by `clusterId`, so switches become cheap.
 Also required for the `leastConnections` reader strategy.
 (Default to recommending `connectionPoolType=hikari` unless the user has a strong reason against it.)
 6. **Custom or non-RDS endpoint?** (drives the `verifyInitialConnectionRole` warning)